atsjbadhe/aiq-power-plant/README.md

 Logical architecture depicts clear separation of concerns, supporting user interaction, API management, core business logic, and persistent storage, while also highlighting crucial operational, security, and governance aspects.

+Refer to  [Software Architecture Document](./wiki/Power-Plan-Visualization-‐-Architecture-Document) for more details.

 ### Deployment Architecture

 ![DeploymentView](./docs/img/aiq-DeploymentView.jpg)

 Deployment Architecture depicts, Client (browser) accessing a Frontend via HTTPS.
 User authentication is handled through Google Social Media Authentication using OAuth2, resulting in a token for subsequent API calls.
 The Frontend communicates with a Backend via request/response.
 Both Frontend and Backend are deployed as Docker containers within a Container Orchestration environment.
 The Backend interacts with Minio Object Storage (also containerized) for data persistence.
 All Docker images (Frontend, Backend, Minio) are managed in a central Container Registry.

+Refer to  [Software Architecture Document](./wiki/Power-Plan-Visualization-‐-Architecture-Document) for more details.

 ### Infrastructure Architecture